 It makes sense, too.
 The threat of catching the novel Coronavirus rages on.
 There are over 12 million Americans unemployed.
 Over 400k lives have been lost.
 In one way or another, we’ve all been affected by this pandemic.
 While cannabis is not a cure-all, it surely helps many of us.
 With trauma-informed consumption on the rise, we’ve found 5 cannabis strains that can help you manage new or resurfacing PTSD symptoms.

 What is PTSD?

 Post-traumatic stress disorder (PTSD) is a disorder that develops in some people who have experienced a shocking, scary, or dangerous event.
 Not everyone who experiences a traumatic event/s will develop PTSD.
-Due to previous learned coping skills and/or lived experiences, many are able to move through these experiences with resilience.
+Due to previous coping skills and lived experiences, many are able to move through these experiences with resilience.

-Yet, for up to 10% of people who survive a traumatic experience, the reality is much darker.
+Yes, for up to 10% of people who survive a traumatic experience, the reality is much darker.
 These individuals are plagued by recurring thoughts, flashbacks, and other symptoms of PTSD.
-For some of these survivors, cannabis has proven to be a supplement to help confront, manage, and heal from these experiences.
+For many of these survivors, cannabis has proven to be a supplement to help confront, manage, and heal from these experiences.

 Cannabis for PTSD